-I still remember walking through the front door of that Japanese Company for the first time with my heart racing, and thinking “This is going to be the most amazing thing ever, if I get to work for this Japanese Company!”.
+I still remember walking through the front door, as I prepared myself for my first time of working for a Japanese Company, with my heart racing and thinking “This is going to be the most amazing thing ever if I get to work for this Japanese Company!”.
 As I walk through the door, I’m constantly being greeted by my (potential) future colleagues.

 “Are you able to work long hours?
 How many days a week can you work?”

 “What kind of VISA do you have?
 And how long do you have left?”

 And the most puzzling “When can you start?”

 I was not asked about any of my past experience, what I know of their company, there was no Japanese level test or even to a request for my Resume.

 They let me try out a few of their procedures and ask if I can see myself doing this long-term, and then before you know it, they said: “you can start Monday!”.
 I remember the ecstasy of going home that day like it was the happiest day of my life, and thinking after my first shift my life will change forever!

 And so my first day finally had come, I arrive nice and early on Monday morning and before I know it I’m being surrounded by all my Japanese colleagues.
 As it turns out, I am the first ever non-Japanese person to join their company, and so it seems they’re extremely excited to speak to me!

 I’m hearing all kinds of questions from all different angles and in both English and Japanese!
 I’m literally throwing one-word answers back at them hoping to cover everything and everyone while trying not to miss anyone.